PayString/paystring/demo/instructions.md

 curl --location --request GET 'http://127.0.0.1:8080/exampleUser' --header 'Accept: application/xrpl-testnet+json'
 ```

-We've confirmed that our PayID is working as expected so let's send an invoice request:
+We've confirmed that our PayID is working as expected so let's send a payment setup details request:
 ```
-curl --location --request GET 'http://127.0.0.1:8080/exampleUser/invoice' \
+curl --location --request GET 'http://127.0.0.1:8080/exampleUser/payment-setup-details' \
 --header 'Accept: application/xrpl-testnet+json' \
 --header 'Content-Type: application/json'
 ```

-The returned JSON object is our payment invoice.
-In this example, the institution is a VASP and has listed any laws that must be complied with in the `complianceRequirements` field of the invoice.
+The returned JSON object is our payment setup details.
+In this example, the institution is a VASP and has listed any laws that must be complied with in the `complianceRequirements` field of the payment setup details.
 Specifically, as the originator of the payment we are being asked to comply with the Travel Rule.
-In order to do that, we'll POST the compliance data to the same URL in order to upgrade our invoice.
+In order to do that, we'll POST the compliance data to the same URL in order to upgrade our payment setup details object.
 ```
-curl --location --request POST 'http://127.0.0.1:8080/exampleUser/invoice' \
+curl --location --request POST 'http://127.0.0.1:8080/exampleUser/payment-setup-details' \
 --header 'Content-Type: application/json' \
 --data-raw '{
         "messageType": "compliance",